Clairebear8888/TaskTral/README.md

 **Note**: please consider this project a proof of concept.
 I don't intend to maintain it or merge pull requests.
 Feel free to fork and build it into something great!

 ### Introduction & Motivation
 This is the love child of Mistral AI and AI task tracking.

 Credit to [ agent.exe](https://github.com/corbt/agent.exe) by Kyle Corbitt ([corbit](https://github.com/corbt) which gave us a nice head-start.

+Tasktral makes the daily standup experience for developers feel like a walk in the park.
+It automatically tracks and records your key tasks throughout the day, providing insights into your productivity and effectiveness.
 ### Demo video

 ### Screenshot